ogiroux/papers/Improving-concurrency-features.md

 > When the program is waiting for a condition different from "not equal to", there is an added re-try loop around the `wait` operation in the program.
 This loop causes *each* call to `wait` to be performed as if it were the *first* call to `wait`, oblivious to the fact that the program has already been waiting for some time.
 This leads to re-executing the short-term polling strategy.
 >
 > Taking a predicate instead of a value allows us to push the program-defined condition inside of `atomic::wait`, delete the outer loop, and allows the implementation to track time spent.
+>
+> At least two implementations currently implement `atomic::wait` in terms of a wait taking a predicate.

   b.
 Add a hint operand to `wait` to steer the internal strategy.